Postsecondary Leadership Success Program People

 She received the ultimate recognition when she was inducted into the Oklahoma Career Tech Hall of Fame in 2017.

-Lauren Fillebrown never grew up on a farm, but she found her interest in agriculture through her high school agricultural education courses, along with her heavy involvement in the National FFA Organization.
-Lauren is a graduate of Penn State University where she studied Agriculture Business Management.
+Lauren Fillebrown is a graduate of Penn State University where she studied Agriculture Business Management.
 Lauren has had numerous internships throughout college including interning at USDA in the Office of the Assistant Secretary of Agriculture as a Wallace Carver Fellow, Farm Staff at Weavers Way Farms, Philadelphia’s largest urban farm, and as a consultant to the National Association of Agricultural Educators.
 Lauren also has had teaching experience as she was a short-term Agricultural Educator.
 She has served as a Leadership Facilitator for the National FFA Organization and as the Project Specialist for the NJ Office of Food, Agriculture and Natural Resources Education.
 Lauren sees the value of Career and Technical Education, and desires to both advocate and educate the public about the benefits of CTE and CTSOs.
-Today, she has taken both her passion for agriculture and the skills gained through several leadership opportunities to ACTE where she is currently serving as the Projects Coordinator for the Post-Secondary Leaders Success Program.
+Today, she has taken both her passion for agriculture and the skills gained through several leadership opportunities to ACTE where she is currently serving as the Projects Coordinator – Partnerships at the Association for Career and Technical Education.

 Bryan D. Albrecht, Ed.D. – President & Chief Executive Officer Gateway Technical College